 TIP EIGHT: CONSIDER INVESTING IN PERENNIAL CLASSICS

-By this I mean a trench coat (like the fabulous £99 version from M&S), camel coat, or suede or leather jacket.
+By this I mean a trench coat (like the fabulous version from M&S – currently £40), camel coat, or suede or leather jacket.
 They just never go out of fashion.
 Don’t keep whatever you’ve invested in for best.
 MMIL says she had a change of heart about the suede coat she is wearing here – instead of it languishing in her wardrobe unworn because she was saving it ‘for a special occasion’, she now wears it everywhere – even Waitrose!

-If you want to cheat, my friend Penny and I tried on the most amazing faux suede coat in Zara last week – unbelievably realistic, great shape, fabulous neutral colourways – all for £12.99.
+If you want to cheat, my friend Penny and I tried on the most amazing faux suede coat in Zara last week – unbelievably realistic, great shape, fabulous neutral colourways – all for under £30.
 And they are generously sized – I usually take a L or XL in Zara clothes, but a M fitted me perfectly.
-Seriously, check this one out before they all go.
+Seriously, check this one out.

 TIP NINE: GROOMING

 Go easy on the slap: Neutral make up is a must with neutral clothes.
 The look is then head to toe elegance.
 However, there is one important exception – if you want to make a real impression – say an important meeting or a date night, wear red lipstick.
 Ask the make up counter assistant in your local store to find exactly the right shade of red for you – yes, there is a hue for everyone.
 Keep nail polishes natural colours, which include the softest pinks.

 Hair: Remember to regularly update your hairstyle.
 A good cut can not only work wonders for your hair, it can take years off you and do wonders for your confidence!
 Goes without saying that lank dirty hair is not going to cut the mustard if you’re aiming for an elegant appearance.